rinazbelhaj/Data-Science/Recommender Systems.md

    * Cannot recommend an unrated item - New items, Esoteric items
  * Popularity bias
    * Tends to recommend popular items

+ # Case Study : How to develop a recommender systems which can recommend popular item as well as new/esoteric items